-The Company will also be seeking shareholders' approval at the upcoming 2023 AGM for the remuneration to be paid (on a current year basis) to the non-executive Directors in respect of the Directors' fees for FY 2023.
-Further information on this proposal (including the revised fee structure for the non-executive Directors with respect to FY 2023) is provided in the Notice of AGM dated 3 April 2023.
+Shareholders of the Company have the opportunity to approve the remuneration and any increases in remuneration for the non-executive Directors.
+The Company will be seeking shareholders' approval at the upcoming 2024 AGM for the remuneration to be paid to the non-executive Directors in respect of the Directors' fees for FY 2024.
+Further information on this proposal is provided in the Notice of AGM dated 3 April 2024.